Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Interpolation between Kuranishi structures

-On the other hand, the Kuranishi structures of $\mathcal M_{k+1;\ell}^{\text{\rm main}}(\beta;\text{\bf p})$ we use in this paper and in \cite{fooo08, fooo09} is not necessarily component-wise.
-The reason is discussed in \cite{fooo08} Remark 11.4.
-The difficulty to make our Kuranishi structure both component-wise and $T^n$ equivariant lies in the fact that the $T^n$ action for the moduli space of pseudo-holomorphic {\it spheres} is not necessarily free though $T^n$ action for the moduli space of pseudo-holomorphic {\it disks} with at least one boundary marked point is free.
+On the other hand, the multisections of $\mathcal M_{k+1;\ell}^{\text{\rm main}}(\beta;\text{\bf p})$, that are the multisection $\frak q$ and the continuous family of multisections $\frak s$, that we use in this paper and in \cite{fooo08, fooo09} are not necessarily component-wise.
+The reason is discussed in \cite[Remark 11.4]{fooo08}.
+The difficulty to make our Kuranishi structure both component-wise and $T^n$ equivariant lies in the fact that the $T^n$ action for the moduli space of pseudo-holomorphic {\it spheres} is not necessarily free though $T^n$ action for the moduli space of pseudo-holomorphic {\it disks} with at least one boundary marked point is free. \begin{rem} In \cite{fooo08} we find $T^n$ equivariant multisection as follows.
+We first consider the quotient by this $T^n$ action, then find a multisection on the quotient and finally lift it.
+If the $T^n$ action has isotropy group of positive dimension, the quotient space is neither a manifold nor an orbifold.
+So this method does not work. \end{rem}

-In the rest of this section, we discuss how we go around this trouble and prove Lemmas \ref{perturbnbdsigmasec9}.
+In the rest of this section, we discuss how we go around this trouble and complete the proof of Lemma \ref{perturbnbdsigmasec9}.

-Let $\text{\bf p}^{(\ell)} = (P_1,\dots,P_{\ell})$ be as above.
+Let $\text{\bf p} = (P_1,\dots,P_{\ell})$ be as above.
 We consider the fiber product

 The evaluation maps at the boundary marked points give a map

 and the evaluation maps at the 1st and 2nd interior marked points give:

 We also consider the forgetful map